Planning a trip to Nusa Lembongan

 Where to stay

 We stayed at Pantai Bungalow.
 Pantai Bungalow was located on Jalan Jungut Batu Beach which has so many lovely restaurants and displays the most incredible sunsets.
-We loved our accommodation and Wayan and his family were so incredibly helpful in helping us rent scooters, organise snorkeling trips and a day trip to Nusa Penida.
+We loved our accommodation and Wayan and his family were so incredibly helpful in helping us rent scooters, organise snorkelling trips and a day trip to Nusa Penida.

 Top things to do on the Nusa Islands